 - Classrooms will be disinfected 2x a day, between classes.

-We look forward to welcoming you in the Fall, whether you are enrolled in remote or face-to-face classes.
+We look forward to seeing you this term, whether you are enrolled in remote or face-to-face classes.
 Faculty, advisers, and staff are busy preparing for the new term, and as we do so, we are prioritizing your health and that of the rest of our community while also keeping in mind the importance of your ability to make progress toward your Northwestern degree.

 When the pandemic began, we promised to be transparent about our plans and to share them with you as soon as we could.
-In that spirit, we write with updated information to help you imagine what your Northwestern academic experience will be during Fall Quarter.
+In that spirit, we write with updated information to help you imagine what your Northwestern academic experience will be during the spring 2021 quarter.
 Please read to the end, review the links, and ask questions if you have them.
 Contact information is included in each section.

 Teaching Modes, Class Schedules and Registration

-Our class offerings for the Fall term, including the teaching mode of each class, are now published in CAESAR.
-Registration for Fall quarter classes will open in CAESAR at 8 a.m.
-Central Time on Monday, August 3.
+Our class offerings, including the teaching mode of each class, are published in CAESAR.

 Contact the SPS Office of the Registrar or your academic adviser with questions about teaching modes, class schedules, and registration.